-reservoir hosts are not affected by the pathogens. the virus.
-Past surveillance conducted at various the virus.
+Hantavirus Pulmonary Syndrome (HPS) was first recognized in 1993; it is a respiratory illness associated with breathing air containing rodent urine and feces contaminated with the Sin Nombre virus (SNV) particles.
+Deer mice are the principal reservoir host.
+Occasionally, deer mice will enter buildings and potentially expose the occupants to the virus.
 Past surveillance conducted at various localities, detected 6-18% of the deer mice are infected with SNV.
 In collaboration with the California Department of Public Health (CDPH), the District conducts HPS surveys in the East Bay Regional Parks to increase public awareness of the disease and to reduce exposure to deer mice inhabited structures.